JFreegman/ToxBot/README.md

 * `invite <n> <pass>` - Request invite to group chat n (with password if necessary)

 ## Dependencies
+pkg-config
 [libtoxcore](https://github.com/irungentoo/toxcore)

 ## Compiling
 Run `make`

+Note: If you get an error that says `cannot open shared object file: No such file or directory`, try running `sudo ldconfig`.